 Missed approach legs are activated once the simulator aircraft passes the last point of an approach.
 The display of remaining flight plan distance will switch to display of remaining distance to last missed approach leg.

-No missed approach legs are activated if missed approaches are not shown.
+Missed approach legs note are activated if missed approaches are hidden on the map.

 Up to three points will be highlighted when clicking on a procedure leg in the tree in the search window: